cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Whare are you from?
 - What is you origin?
 - What is your home country?
-- What is your home town?
 - Where are you coming from?
 - Where are you from originally?
-- Where are you from?
 - Where did you born?
 - Where did you live when little?
 - Where did you live when you were little?